EXXETA/wordpress-plugin-donations/README.md

 You can view the WooCommerce product IDs in plugin report dashboard page in backend.

-*NOTE:* Products are not removed during uninstallation.
+*NOTE:* Products are not removed during uninstallation process.
 You have to remove them yourself for a complete cleanup.

-#### Product details
+#### Product details (default)
 - virtual
-- no stock management
+- no stock management enabled
+- no backorders allowed
 - no taxation (`tax_status='none'`)
 - not sold individually
 - no reviews allowed